 Productive struggle is the kind of effortful learning that develops grit and creative problem solving.
 It results in students understanding content at a deeper level and applying that learning to more difficult and complex problems.
 It's what we want for all students.
-But did you know that some teaching methods could block students' potential for developing productive struggle?
+But did you know that some teaching methods could block students' potential for developing productive struggle in math?

 Here’s a roundup of information on some common teaching habits and their unintended consequences: